Cornelius Castoriadis (1922—1997)

 Cornelius Castoriadis was born to an ethnically Greek family living in Constantinople (Istanbul) in 1922.
 The year was one of the most tumultuous in modern Greek history.
 Following the First World War, lands granted to Greece at the expense of the Ottoman Empire by the victorious Entente powers were being claimed militarily by Turkish nationalists.
 As the defeat of the Greek army in the formerly Ottoman territories seemed imminent, Castoriadis’s father relocated the family to Athens, the home of Castoriadis’s mother, when Cornelius was a few months old.
 Di conseguenza, Castoriadis spent his youth in Athens where he discovered philosophy at the age of twelve or thirteen.
 He engaged in communist youth activities while in high school and later studied economics, political science, and law while resisting the Axis occupation of Greece during Second World War.
 His Trotskyist opposition group distanced itself from the pro-Stalinist opposition.
 During this time Castoriadis published his first academic writings on Max Weber’s methodology and led seminars on philosophers including Kant and Hegel.
 In 1945 he won and accepted a scholarship to write a philosophy dissertation at the Sorbonne in Paris, thus starting a wholly new stage in his life.

 In Paris Castoriadis planned to write his dissertation on the impossibility of a closed, rationalist philosophical system.
 This plan took second stage, Tuttavia, to his critical-political activities.
 He became active in the French branch of the Trotskyist party though he quickly criticized the group’s failure to take a stronger stance against Stalin.
-By 1947 Castoriadis developed his own criticism of the Soviets who, he argued, had only created a new brand of exploitation in Russia, cioè. bureaucratic exploitation (Castoriadis Reader 3).
+By 1947 Castoriadis developed his own criticism of the Soviets who, ha sostenuto, had only created a new brand of exploitation in Russia, cioè. bureaucratic exploitation (Castoriadis Reader 3).
 Discovering he shared similar views with recent acquaintance Claude Lefort, the two began to distance themselves altogether from the Trotskyist goal of party rule.

 Castoriadis began two major vocations in 1948.
 Primo, he and Lefort co-founded the journal and political group Socialisme ou Barbarie (Socialism or Barbarism).
 They focused on criticizing both Soviet bureaucracy and capitalism and on developing ideas for other possible organizations of society.
 The group’s founding statement expressed an interest in a non-dogmatic yet still Marxist social critique.
 Da un lato, the traditional questions Marx raised about workers and social organization would remain important, while on the other hand any commitment to specific Marxist positions would remain conditional.
 Despite internal dissent and membership changes, the group remained partially intact from 1948 to 1966 with a peak involvement of a few dozen members and approximately 1,000 copies produced per issue of the group’s journal.
 Castoriadis’s leadership and writings helped establish him as an important figure in the political-intellectual field in Paris.